Kenki Fukuoka

-Kenki Fukuoka (福岡 堅樹, Fukuoka Kenki) is a Japanese rugby union player.
+Kenki Fukuoka (福岡 堅樹, Fukuoka Kenki) is a Japanese former rugby union player.
 He was named in Japan's squad for the 2015 Rugby World Cup.
 He was selected for Japan's 2016 Olympic sevens squad and included in the squad for the 2019 Rugby World Cup, held in Japan for the first time.
 Fukuoka won the man of the match award in Japan's victory against Scotland in the 2019 World Cup on 13 October 2019; a victory that saw Japan reach the competition's knockout stage for the first time.
 In 2021, he entered the Medical school of Juntendo University for professional doctor career.

 Career

 Born and raised in an environment where his grandfather was a doctor and his father was a dentist, he started rugby at the Genkai Junior Rugby Club at the age of five.
 In junior high school, he worked with the track and field club.
 During his time at Fukuoka Prefectural Fukuoka High School, he participated in the 90th National High School Rugby Football Tournament in 2010, and in the first round of the Hongo High School game, he decided a try just before the end of the game and reversed the team.
 Leading to victory.

 Aiming to enter a university with a medical school, but failed to take the exam, passed the University of Tsukuba Informatics Group, which was taken in the second half of the national public university secondary exam at the time of Iwanami, and entered the same school in 2012.
 The match against Nippon Sport Science University was the first match against the Kanto University rugby match (hereinafter referred to as the match), but he actually showed an activity of scoring 6 tries, and after that he was one of the main members of the University of Tsukuba.
 Contributed to the first victory in the competition.
 In addition, at the 49th National University Championships that followed, he contributed to the runner-up of the same tournament for the first time at the University of Tsukuba.

 After being elected to Junior Japan in February 2013, he was elected to represent Japan in April of the same year.
 The first cap-winning match was against the Philippines on April 20.
 In the match against Wales on June 8 and June 15, he played in the starting lineup, and in the match on June 15, he was listed as a member of the first victory against Wales.

 In 2015, he contributed to the runner-up of the 51st National University Championship for the second time.
 In August of the same year, he was selected to represent Japan in the Rugby World Cup 2015.